Engineering blog

 • The style reflects the religious tensions of the period.
 It tends to be more austere than the Baroque architecture of other European nations, possibly due to religious influence.

 • The style used the materials that were common in the era and region, including stone, wood vaulting, and brick.
-Indeed, buildings were mostly made of brick, while stone was utilized in moderation for decorative elements on facades and for main entrances.
+Indeed, buildings were mostly made of brick, while stone was used in moderation for decorative elements on facades and main entrances.

 • Noble materials (that is, materials that do not react with other elements to form compounds, such as gold and platinum) were reserved for interiors.

 • On that note, interiors were usually more ornate than exteriors.
-In them could be found molding, brass applications, paintings and wood carvings.
+They contained molding, brass applications, paintings, and wood carvings.

 • Symmetry was used to emphasize the center of the structure.